asminbhattarai/the-odin-project/js-exercises/rock-paper-scissors/README.md

 # Rock, Paper, Scissors Game

 ## About
-This is a simple implementation of the Rock, Paper, Scissors game using JavaScript.
-The game allows the player to play against the computer.
-The game runs in the browser’s console, where the outputs are shown.
-Prompts are displayed where the player can input their choice.
-The computer randomly selects its own move.
+This is an interactive Rock, Paper, Scissors game built with HTML, CSS, and JavaScript.
+The player competes against the computer, and the game is played through a graphical user interface (UI) in the browser.
+The user selects one of three weapons (Rock, Paper, or Scissors) and the computer randomly picks its move.
+The game updates the score after each round and continues until one player reaches 5 points.

 ## Goal
-The main goal of this project is to implement a basic interactive game where the user chooses one of three options (Rock, Paper, or Scissors) and plays against the computer.
-The game tracks the scores for both the human player and the computer over a series of rounds.
+The goal of this project is to create a fun, interactive game where the user plays against the computer.
+Players can choose between Rock, Paper, or Scissors, and the winner of each round is determined based on the game rules.
+The game keeps track of the scores, and after one player reaches 5 points, the winner is announced.
+Users can restart the game anytime.

 ## Features
-- User inputs their choice through the prompt.
+- **Interactive UI**: The game includes a simple, easy-to-use webpage interface where users can click on their choice (Rock, Paper, or Scissors) represented by images (SVGs).
+- **Instructions on First Run**: If it's the user's first time playing, an instruction pop-up will guide them on how to play.
-- The computer randomly selects its choice using JavaScript.
+- **Computer Selection**: The computer makes a random move each round.
-- The game displays the outcome of each round and updates the score accordingly.
+- **Round Results**: The game displays the results of each round (win, lose, or tie), along with the updated scores for both the player and the computer.
-- After a predefined number of rounds, the game announces the overall winner.
+- **Winner Announcement**: Once a player (human or computer) reaches 5 points, the game announces the winner.
-- The game can be restarted based on the user’s choice.
+- **Restart Option**: After the winner is displayed, the user can click "Play Again" to start a new game.
+- **Responsive Design**: The game is designed to be as responsive as possible for different screen sizes, ensuring a smooth experience across various devices.

 ## Technologies Used
-- HTML
-- JavaScript
+- **HTML**: For the structure and layout of the game interface.
+- **CSS**: For styling the game, including the SVGs and buttons.
+- **JavaScript**: For the logic, random computer selection, score tracking, and game flow.

 ## How to Play
-1. Open the developer console in your browser (press `CTRL + SHIFT + J` on Windows or `CMD + OPTION + J` on macOS).
-2. When you run the game, the prompt will ask you for your move: either "rock", "paper", or "scissors".
+1. Open the game in a web browser.
+2. A simple interface will appear with three clickable buttons or images representing Rock, Paper, and Scissors.
+3. Click one of the options to make your move.
-3. The computer will randomly choose its move, and the result of each round will be shown in the console.
+4. The computer will randomly choose its weapon, and both choices will be displayed as SVG images.
-4. After 5 rounds, the game will display who won and ask if you want to play again.
+5. The result of each round (win, loss, or tie) is displayed, along with the updated scores.
+6. The game continues until one player scores 5 points.
+7. Once a winner is determined, the winner is displayed.
+You can then press the "Play Again" button to start a new game.

 ## Resources
-- [JS MAC Detection](https://stackoverflow.com/questions/10527983/best-way-to-detect-mac-os-x-or-windows-computers-with-javascript-or-jquery#:~:text=var%20isMac%20%3D%20navigator.platform.toUpperCase().indexOf(%27MAC%27)%3E%3D0%3B)
+- [JavaScript Event Delegation](https://javascript.info/event-delegation) - Used to handle event delegation efficiently.
+- [Iconfinder](https://www.iconfinder.com/) - Used for sourcing SVG images for the Rock, Paper, and Scissors icons.